Podcast: Download

 There’s this crazy internal desire to, for example, go to the gym simply because this is the time of day I usually go to the gym.
 Ideally, you will get this way with taking breaks so your body almost forces you to take a break when it’s time.

-So you don’t have to stop reading.
+This process is sometimes called interleaving by learning experts.
+I love it because it means you don’t have to stop reading.
 You just switch up what you’re reading.

 I find that while I’m reading other things my brain starts to make connections.
 And those connections are formative to remembering more and understanding on a deeper level.